 - Care: As part of a learning community, we have a responsibility to care about each other and help each other thrive.
-This involves valuing each other and what everyone brings to the class, committing to each other's learning, and serving as a source of support for each other in the learning process. - Community: We should see the learning process as a valuable tool to cultivate stronger relationships with each other.
+This involves valuing each other and what everyone brings to the class, committing to the larger community's learning, and serving as a source of support for each other in the learning process. - Community: We should see the learning process as a valuable tool to cultivate stronger relationships with each other.
 In turn, stronger and more positive relationships lead to richer learning experiences.
-These processes can also foster stronger connections between/among our respective communities, as we increase our understanding of them and their experiences.
+These processes can also foster stronger connections between/among our respective communities, as we increase our understanding of them and their experiences. - Humility: Engaging in difficult conversations requires humility and an understanding that everyone is continuously learning about the complex issues that exist within society and education.
+It requires us to understand that everyone makes mistakes and acknowledge when we have done so ourselves.

-- Humility: Engaging in difficult conversations requires humility and an understanding that everyone is continuously learning about the complex issues that exist within society and education.
-It requires us to understand that everyone makes mistakes and acknowledge when we have done so ourselves. - Compassion: Learning is enhanced by understanding how the world shapes our life, but also the lives of others.
+- Compassion: Learning is enhanced by understanding how the world shapes our life, but also the lives of others.
 It is also enhanced by our desire to eliminate all suffering in the world.
 When engaging in discussion, we should make a concerted effort to understand how society might shape the experiences of other communities and people differently, recognize that we can never fully know what it is like to be those people or experience the world as they do, and care about their well-being. - Generosity: All conversations benefit from the ethic and practice of generosity while speaking, critiquing, and listening.
-We all are in different stages of coming to an understanding of our lives and our worlds.
-We all should treat each other respectfully, even when we disagree.
+Remember that we all are in different stages of coming into an understanding of our lives and our worlds.
+We all should treat each other with respect, even when we disagree.
 This does not mean silencing ourselves.
-It means we should avoid language that demeans people, avoid speaking for people, be careful not to dominate shared space, acknowledge the validity of other people's experiences, and listen to their perspectives.
-Any bullying, intimidation, harassment, or discrimination based on identity is especially damaging to the learning environment and unacceptable.
+It means we should avoid language that demeans people, avoid speaking for people, be careful not to dominate shared space, acknowledge the validity of other people's experiences and that they are experts in their own lives, and listen to their perspectives.
+Any bullying, intimidation, or discrimination based on identity is especially damaging to the learning environment and unacceptable.